wendysjkim/dsc-mod-4-project-online-ds-pt-051319/README.md

 # Module 4 Final Project
 # ARIMA Modeling: Real Estate Investment Recommendations

-For this project, I tried to answer a seemingly question:
+For this project, I tried to answer a seemingly simple question:

 > what are the top 5 best zipcodes for us to invest in?